 Leaks that occur around the skylight frame may collect water over time, causing the seals around the window to break apart.
 If the insulated glass frame is damaged you can repair the area easily by re-sealing it with a silicone caulking tube.

-If there’s damage in the roof flashing you can repair holes or cracks by covering them with flashing cement around the glass.
-It should be noted, if the damage is severe you may have to remove skylight shingles and the flashing around the glass to replace them with new fixtures.
+If there’s damage to the roof flashing you can repair holes or cracks by covering them with flashing cement around the glass.
+It should be noted, that if the damage is severe you may have to remove skylight shingles and the flashing around the glass to replace them with new fixtures.

 You can purchase skylight flashing kits to make it easier for you to replace the components.

 Cracks in the Skylight Glass

 Most skylights are exceptionally durable but sometimes the glass can crack due to erratic weather patterns such as hail or hurricanes.
 Extreme cold weather can also cause the glass to crack if the application is of poor quality.

 It’s advised that you inspect your skylight regularly for hairline cracks or chips in the glass so you can repair them immediately before it fractures any further.